Safe Programming Methods

 slides

-Distributed programming with guarantees of eventual consistency on the example of conflict-free replicated types (CRDTs) and cloud types.
+Distributed programming with guarantees of eventual consistency on the example of cloud types and conflict-free replicated types (CRDTs).

 Cloud Types for Eventual Consistency